-Be it resolved that MWA encourages the state legislature to adopt legislation that would:
+Be it resolved that Michigan Waterfront Alliance encourages the state legislature to adopt legislation that would:

-2. Acquire and categorize available information of all attempts to control or eradicate the plant and determine the success of control efforts.
+2. Acquire and categorize available information of all attempts to control or eradicate exotic invasive plant and animal species.

-3. Identify actions to be taken by the state and designate funding to pay for the control costs.
+3. Identify actions to be taken by the state and designate funding sources to pay for the eradication and control of AIS.

 4. Pressure the state executive and legislative branches to provide enhanced funding levels to the Michigan Department of Environmental Quality and the Michigan Department of Natural Resources, particularly in the areas of aquatic invasive species management and Public Act 451 regulatory enforcement.